USTCwangsheng/pySCUBA/README.md

 cd ./demo/SCUBASketch/
 python SCUBAsketch.py
 ```
 If there are no error messages, it indicates that the pySCUBA has been installed successfully.
 More demos are in the `/demo/SCUBASketch/` folder.
+It takes about 2 minutes to run the entire demo.